 Born: May 18, 2017

-Loving Adoptive Parent: John and Stacey O'Donnell - Plano, TX
+Loving Adoptive Parents: John and Stacey O'Donnell - Plano, TX and Amy & Sophie Weger - Boyd, TX

 Loving Sponsor: Aminah Williams - Haslet, TX